Install Docker

 winget install -e --id Docker.DockerDesktop

-Docker Desktop on Windows uses WSL2 as its backend by default.
-If WSL2 isn't installed, the installer offers to set it up.
+Docker Desktop on Windows runs on WSL2 by default.
+If WSL2 isn't there, the installer offers to set it up for you.

 Docker Desktop is free for personal use, education, open-source projects, and small businesses (under 250 employees and $10M revenue).
-Larger companies need a paid subscription.
-On Linux, Docker Engine itself is open-source under the Apache 2.0 license — no Docker Desktop, no licensing question.
-If your company forbids Docker Desktop, use colima (macOS) or Rancher Desktop as drop-in replacements.
+Bigger companies need a paid subscription.
+Linux sidesteps all of this: Docker Engine itself is open-source under the Apache 2.0 license, so no Docker Desktop and no licensing question.
+If your employer bans Docker Desktop, colima (macOS) or Rancher Desktop drop right in.

 Verify